 According to the International Labour Organization, so far there have only been inadequate policy responses to the rising demand in care work and there are no solutions to the looming global care crisis.
 Policies need to address the rising need for care, and challenge the huge difference between women’s and men’s care responsibilities.
 Women perform 76.2 per cent of total hours of unpaid care work, more than three times as much as men.
 If attitudes towards the gender division of care work do not change and women’s care-giving roles in families remain central, the value and recognition of paid and unpaid care work is unlikely to increase (link)

 Herni Ramdlaningrum is a programme manager at the Indonesian welfare organization Prakarsa, and Desintha Dwi Asriani is a PhD candidate in Department of Women’s Studies at Ewha Womans University Seoul.
 They are both part of Friedrich-Ebert-Stiftung's network dealing with women and the future of work in Asia.
-They wrote a research paper on the future of work in Indonesia and are particularly interested in how care work is affected.
+They wrote a <link news examining-womens-roles-in-the-future-of-work-in-indonesia external-link>research paper on the future of work in Indonesia and are particularly interested in how care work is affected.
 Around this year's World Day for Decent Work, which focuses on “Investing in care for gender equality,” the two researchers explain their vision of the future of care work.

 DA: For women in Indonesia, challenges remain for those doing domestic and care work, paid as well as unpaid.
 There are currently no regulations in place to support women who are employed in domestic care work in the same way as other professions such as doctors or office workers.
 Social protection benefits are not available and domestic workers are not seen as participating in decent work.
 Women who undertake unpaid care work or fulfil traditional roles in the home are prevented from entering the workforce, which contributes to the ever-growing gender inequality.
 Domestic work is a necessity in society, it is required for those who are vulnerable such as the sick, older persons, children, and people with disabilities.
 Especially since it is such a necessity, care work should be a recognized profession with the same entitlements as other paid employment.